goncalonsp/evolutionary-computation-2017/project/RUNING.md

-# Running the various scripts
+Information on running the various scripts.

 # TTP combined (LinKern, TSP EA and KP heuristic)